kernelmachine/kernelmachine.github.io/_pages/main.md

 ## Announcements

 * Our new preprint, ["Whose Language Counts As High Quality?"](https://arxiv.org/abs/2201.10474), just dropped!
-* I'll be giving a talk at IBM Research Zurich in early March!
+* I'll be giving a talk at IBM Research Zurich in early March.